Bertrand2/thetreasureplanet/README.md

 **N°2:** [???
 23:39]

 **Long John:** We are approaching a magnetic storm!
-I know that can be rough on bio-robots but I'll make a few adjustments in your circuitry and you'll be okay.
-Just try to be calm now, it's a simple adjustement.

-**Long John:** Mmmh.
-Okay [Okay done! ???
-24:02] How much is 3,243,749 multiplied by 9,743,301 ?
+I know that can be rough on bio-robots but I'll make a few adjustments in your circuitry and you'll be okay, just try to be calm now, it's a simple adjustement.
+Mmh, okay, okay, done!
+How much is 3,243,749 multiplied by 9,743,301?

-**N°2:** Twenty-One!
+**N°2:** 21!

 **Long John:** That's close enough.

 **Parrot:** Stupid!
-If brains were dynamite you wouldn't have enough to blow your nose Long John!
+If brains were dynamite you wouldn't have enough to blow your nose, Long John!

 **Long John:** All right!
 Which one of you turned that plastic bird back on?

 **Parrot:** Kwaaak!
 You don't turn me on and that's for sure!

 **Long John:** Grrr, one of these day I'm gonna have a boiled parrot stew. [*mumble*] You bio-robots pay attention to me now.
 Program!
 Your job is to get that map from commander Smollett.
-Just remember, I'm your master and you're not allowed to take orders from anybody else!
+Just remember, I am your master and you are not allowed to take orders from anybody else!
 There will be no mistakes and no failures, is that clear?

 **N°2, 3 and 4:** We hear and obey you!

-**Long John:** By all rights that treasure is mine ; I inherited Captain Flint's command and his treasure as well!
+**Long John:** By all rights that treasure is mine; I inherited Captain Flint's command and his treasure as well!
 It isn't just gold, whoever owns that treasure can become the master of the whole universe.

 **N°2, 3 and 4:** Wow that's impressive!

 **Long John:** I don't like to brag but I got a natural aptitude for the job.
 I wanted to be master of the universe all my life.
 I've made a lot of duels and I deserve the job.
 Now it's up to you, what say you?

-**N°4:** You can depend on us no to sell you John Silver.
+**N°4:** You can depend on us no to fail you John Silver.

 **Long John:** Give me your hand on it!